 How is Alzheimer’s Disease Diagnosed?

-- Ask questions about a person’s overall health, past medical problems, ability to carry out daily activities, and changes in behavior and personality
+- Speak with the patient and a family member or friend about the patient’s overall health, diet, past medical problems, ability to carry out daily activities, and changes in behavior and personality

-- Conduct tests of memory, problem solving, attention, counting, and language skills
+- Run tests on memory, problem-solving, attention, counting, and language skills

-- Carry out medical tests, such as tests of blood, urine, or spinal fluid
+- Conduct standard medical examinations, such as tests of blood, urine, or spinal fluid to determine other possible causes of the symptoms

-- Perform brain scans, such as a computed tomography (CT) scan or magnetic resonance imaging (MRI) test
+- Perform brain scans, such as computed tomography (CT) scan, positron emission tomography (PET), or magnetic resonance imaging (MRI) test to confirm Alzheimer’s diagnosis or to eliminate other likely causes of the symptoms

 Why is early diagnosis important?

 Early diagnosis is beneficial for several reasons.
-Having an early diagnosis and starting treatment in the early stages of AD can help preserve function for months to years, even though the underlying AD process cannot be changed.
+Having an early diagnosis and starting treatment in the early stages of AD can help preserve function for months or even years, though you cannot change the underlying AD process.

 - Plan for the future